RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Network Analysis and Security/Analyze network attacks/readme.md

 Incident Report: I prepared a report about the attack I discovered and how it was  affecting the web server, employees, and the immediate response actions taken.

 ## Project Impact
+This project highlights the critical role of network Security in ensuring reliable access to web services.
+The incident demonstrated how a type of DoS attack called a SYN flooding attack can completely prevent users from accessing a website.

+From a technical perspective, the project improved the ability to:

+* Immediate Mitigation
+* Configure the firewall
+* Incident Report
+* Suggest potential ways to secure the network so this attack can be prevented in the future.

+You will find the **Cybersecurity-incident-report** file in my Cybersecurity Portfolio in the Network Analysis and Security folder, **Analyze network attacks**.